The Daily Spark

 Apollo Chief Economist

-Source: UN, Haver analytics, Apollo Chief Economist
+Source: Census Bureau, BEA, Bloomberg, Apollo Chief Economist

 See important disclaimers at the bottom of the page.